About Us

 Current Projects

-Finally, our Pathways Project (funded by CIHR) represents one of our largest and longest study initiatives.
-Pathways is a 15-year-long (and counting) longitudinal study that aims to follow trends in the development of children on the autism spectrum.
-The study began collecting data from children at the time of their diagnosis (ages 2-4 y/o in 2003).
-It is one of the largest longitudinal studies in the world examining the development health of autistic youth.
+Additionally, our extensive Pathways Project (funded by CIHR) is a 15-year-long and ongoing longitudinal study that tracks the development of children on the autism spectrum.
+Commencing in 2003 with data collection from children at the time of their diagnosis (ages 2-4), this project stands as one of the world’s largest longitudinal studies, examining the health and development trends of autistic youth.